top of page

 La Mesa Presbyterian Church opened their pantry in 2008 as a food pantry affiliated with the Roadrunner Food Bank system.
 The pantry is able to help 100's of families per month.
 New Life regularly donates to this mission of La Mesa.

-Cetaly's specializes in optimizing food-grade media for spontaneously immortalized animal cells used to make human food.
+This group specializes in optimizing food-grade media for spontaneously immortalized animal cells used to make human food.
 Heady stuff, we know.
-New Life shares Cetaly's focus that in as few as 10-years, humanity could see food shortages at an unprecedented scale due to population growth and shortages in agriculture lands.
-New Life has partnered with Cetaly by simply letting them use our property to develop new products that promote sustainable food supplies for years to come.
-We hope to allow them to continue their work discovering new innovations that will further reduce the carbon footprint of cultured meat.
+New Life shares this focus that in as few as 10-years, humanity could see food shortages at an unprecedented scale due to population growth and shortages in agriculture lands.
+New Life has partnered with Cetaly/Endless Mushroom by simply letting them use our property to develop new products that promote sustainable food supplies for years to come.
+Through this parntership we are dreaming up big ideas to actively live out our mission as an "Earth Care Congregation".
+If this interests you, please contact us.
+The more ideas the better!
+Be the first to learn about newly developed products at: www.endlessmushroom.com

 Labyrinth at New Life